apache/nuttx/README.txt

   any special build directories.
-Assuming that your Make.defs is setup properly for your tool chain and that setenv.sh contains the path to where your cross-development tools are installed, the following steps are all that are equired to build NuttX:
+Assuming that your Make.defs is setup properly for your tool chain and that setenv.sh contains the path to where your cross-development tools are installed, the following steps are all that are required to build NuttX:

     cd ${TOPDIR}
     . ./setenv.sh